 While winter has its fair share of festivals, spring offers pleasant weather that actually makes the festivals enjoyable.
 Many of these celebratory events focus on flowers, but there are also a number that glorify regional cuisine and cultural traditions.

-Not to be missed are the Lotus Lantern Festival, which showcases thousands of colorful lanterns and traditional performances, and the Boseong Green Tea Festival, held on a gorgeous tea plantation in the southern part of the country.
-Both of these events are held in May.
+Not to be missed are the Lotus Lantern Festival, which showcases thousands of colorful lanterns and traditional performances.
+It's celebrated nationwide, but the most spectacular celebrations are held in Seoul's Insadong neighborhood and Busan's Samgwangsa Temple.
+The Boseong Green Tea Festival, held on a gorgeous tea plantation in the southern part of the country, is another not-to-be-missed event.
+Both of these festivals are held in May.
 For a complete list of spring festivals, visit the KTO website.

 Bike Along the Han